menpo/lsfm/MODELS.md

 |------|----------|----------------|
 |`map_cropped_to_full`| Integer array of shape `(n_cropped_vertices,)` | `i`'th value encodes the matching vertex index in the full model for the `i`'th vertex of the cropped model
 |`map_full_to_cropped`| Integer array of shape `(n_full_vertices,)` | `j`'th value encodes the matching vertex index in the cropped model for the `j`'th vertex of the full model.
 Where no mapping exists, `-1` is set.

-An example of loading the model file and visualizing using the Menpo Project in Python is provided in `./python/load.py`